mszegedy/claccord/README.md

 Todo:

-- Make it maximally compatible with every keyboard layout using `setxkbmap -print`, `/usr/include/X11/keysymdef.h`, and `/usr/share/X11/xkb/`, and eliminate the appropriate options from `keys.conf`.
+- Make it maximally compatible with every keyboard layout by switching the backend to Xlib and using XKeyEvents to send keypresses instead.
 - Make the hashing on the key combos much faster.
 - Allow an arbitrary number of sets of mode keys and char keys, or at least sets labeled A-Z rather than just M/U/L.